mokiat/brick-destroyer/README.md

 Initially developed in Java, this game employed OOP principles to model the various entity types (bricks, slider, ball) in the game and their various behaviors (disappear on hit, destroy neighbours on hit, etc.).

-This game and others, however, had shown me that inheritance was not at all an ideal way to model entities that share parts of their behavior, as you would often hit [the diamond problem](https://en.wikipedia.org/wiki/Multiple_inheritance#The_diamond_problem).

-I had heard of the [Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system) design and had read a few articles on the internet about it.
-All of them made the design sound promising.
-Seeing how the Brick Destroyer game is simple in its design, yet contains various entities that share behavior, it seemed like the ideal candidate to try the apporach on for myself.
+It turned out that the OOP approach was not flexible enough when one wanted to construct more complex levels with bricks that shared common features.
+This is why I later rewrote the game in JavaScript using the [Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system) design pattern.
+This opened the door for more diverse levels with custom behavior that could be expressed declaratively.

 ### Entity Component System